ecavan/Markov_Modelling/README.md

 # Markov Model

-A Markov model is a model in which:
+A Markov model is a stochastic model for randomly changing systems, with probability associated with a sequence of events occurring based on a previous state

 ```math
 P(Xi+1 | X_i X_i-1 ...
 X_1) = P(X_i+1 | X_i )